Antaxify/froide-docker/README.md

 please refer to the [official documentation](https://froide.readthedocs.io/en/latest/gettingstarted/) and look at the base configuration file located at _froide/froide/settings.py_.

+When configuring credentials to the PostgreSQL and Elasticsearch services, use the defaults defined in the _docker-compose.yml_.
+Reminder that those services are not accessible by Froide on _localhost_, but on _db_ and _elasticsearch_ hostnames.

 If you're using docker-compose to deploy the app with sample PostGIS and Elasticsearch services, you can use _docker-compose.yml_ included in this repository.
 To modify its contents, you can create a _docker-compose.override.yml_ file and alter settings from the original.